luciorim/techtask/README.md

     - `./gradlew clean`: Cleans the project.
     - `./gradlew build`: Builds the project.
     - `./gradlew bootJar`: Builds a JAR file for the project.
-    - `docker build . -t taskapp`: Builds a Docker image named "taskapp" from the Dockerfile in the current directory.
+    - `docker build . -t zhangeldin/taskapp`: Builds a Docker image named "taskapp" from the Dockerfile in the current directory.
     - `docker-compose up`: Starts the application using Docker Compose.

 ## Accessing the API